sav-che/TL-2/Authors/Hara, Hiroshi {std. H. Hara}.md

-> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/item/103253#page/76/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/page/33068292) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hara, Hiroshi (1911-x), Japanese botanist at the University of Tokyo, explorer of the Himalaya and specialist on the Japanese phanerogamic flora. (*H. Hara*).
+Hara, Hiroshi (1911-x), Japanese botanist at the University of Tokyo, explorer of the Himalaya and specialist on the Japanese phanerogamic flora.
+**Abbreviated name**: *H. Hara*

 #### Herbarium and types